Wound care center in San Jose, California

 Once you are comfortably situated inside the hyperbaric chamber, the pressure will gradually be increased and the temperature will temporarily rise.
 When the desired pressure is reached, the temperature will be adjusted to your comfort.

-Some patients experience fullness in the ears due to the increased pressure.
+You may experience fullness in the ears due to the increased pressure.
 Our technicians are available during treatment to instruct you on ways to clear the ear pressure and relieve discomfort.

-Most treatments last 90 minutes.
+A typical HBOT course involves 90-minute sessions inside the chamber five days per week.
+Treatment typically spans four to six weeks.
 When your session ends, the chamber is returned to a normal pressure and the temperature will begin to cool.

 Appointments at our wound center